TheM1ddleM1n/MinibloxWallpaper/README.md

 A: The script works on mobile browsers that support userscript managers (e.g., Firefox + Tampermonkey).

 **Q: Why do some wallpapers load slowly?**
-A: Images are preloaded automatically.
-If you have slow internet, the first load may take a moment.
+A: All 20 wallpapers are preloaded automatically on first visit.
+After that, they're cached and load instantly!

 **Q: Can I change the keyboard shortcut?**
 A: Not directly through settings, but you can modify the script to use a different key.